elatov/elatov.github.io/_posts/2013-01-14-rhcsa-and-rhce-chapter-1-installation.md

 >
 > **9&#46;19.
 Installing Packages**
 >
 > At this point there is nothing left for you to do until all the packages have been installed.
-How quickly this happens depends on the number of packages you have selected and your computer&#8217;s speed.
+How quickly this happens depends on the number of packages you have selected and your computer's speed.
 >
 > Depending on the available resources, you might see the following progress bar while the installer resolves dependencies of the packages you selected for installation:
 >